 Construction/Heavy Equipment Operation Schools in Mississippi

-23 students earned Construction/Heavy Equipment/Earthmoving Equipment Operation degrees in Mississippi in the 2020-2021 year.
+In 2021-2022, 32 students earned their Construction/Heavy Equipment/Earthmoving Equipment Operation degrees in MS.

 As a degree choice, Construction/Heavy Equipment Operation is the 58th most popular major in the state.